Terrencezzz/Twice-Treasured/items/report.md

 <hr>

 ### Conflict Resolution Protocol
-*[Write a well defined protocol your team can use to handle conflicts.
-That is, if your group has problems, what is the procedure for reaching consensus or solving a problem?
-(If you choose to make this an external document, link to it here)]*

-This shall include an agreed procedure for situations including (but not limited to):
-- e.g., if a member fails to meet the initial plan and/or deadlines
+- If a member fails to meet the initial plan and/or deadlines, <u>others may need support.
+We should adjust the plan or allocate resources accordingly, and communicate with the team member to find a solution.</u>
-- e.g., if your group has issues, how will your group reach consensus or solve the problem?
-- e.g., if a member gets sick, what is the solution?
-Alternatively, what is your plan to mitigate the impact of unforeseen incidents for this 6-to-8-week project?
+- Our group would address issues through <u>open communication, active listening, collaboration, and consensus-building.</u>
+- If a member gets sick, we'll <u>ensure they receive support</u> and may <u>redistribute tasks among the team or seek temporary assistance.</u>
+- If the problem is unclear, then we <u>will work together to define it,</u> focusing on specific issues rather than generalizations.
+- If the conflict is resolved, then we will <u>schedule a follow-up meeting</u> to assess the outcome and ensure ongoing collaboration.